 We assessed our license and collaboration with Kyorin in accordance with Topic 606 and concluded that Kyorin is a customer.
 We identified the following performance obligations under the Kyorin Agreement: 1) the license of efzofitimod for ILD in Japan; and 2) free clinical trial material for Kyorin's Phase 1 clinical trial.
 Kyorin is participating in the EFZO-FIT study and received approval from the Pharmaceuticals and Medical Devices Agency (PMDA) to commence the EFZO-FIT study in Japan in December 2022.
 Additionally, in February 2023, Kyorin dosed the first patient in Japan in the EFZO-FIT study which triggered a \$10.0 million milestone payment to us.
-We recognized this \$10.0 million milestone payment as revenue during the year ended December 2022, as we determined the milestone became probable of achievement as of December 31, 2022, with Kyorin having scheduled site visits for patient screenings by that time.
+We recognized this \$10.0 million milestone payment as revenue during the year ended December 31, 2022, as we determined the milestone became probable of achievement as of December 31, 2022, with Kyorin having scheduled site visits for patient screenings by that time.
 We received this \$10.0 million milestone payment in February 2023.
-For the three months ended March 31, 2024 and 2023, we recognized \$0.2 million and \$0 in collaboration revenue from Kyorin for drug product material sold to Kyorin for the Japan portion of the EFZO-FIT study.
+For the three and six months ended June 30, 2024, we recognized \$0 and \$0.2 million in collaboration revenue from Kyorin for drug product material sold to Kyorin for the Japan portion of the EFZO-FIT study.
+We did not recognize any revenue from Kyorin during the three and six months ended June 30, 2023.